Root Canal 101

 In fact, the Journal of Endodontics found that 97% of teeth were retained after treatment, while another study in the same journal reported that root canal treatment alleviated the pain of 90% of patients.

-In addition to going over the cause, step-by-step procedure, and benefits of root canals, this article will examine alternative treatments such as extraction and implants, how to minimize discomfort, and the cost of a root canal.
+In addition to going over the cause, step-by-step procedure, and benefits of root canals, this article will examine alternative treatments such as extraction and dental implants, how to minimize discomfort, and the cost of a root canal.

 Your inner tooth contains soft, living tissue called pulp, which is made up of bundles of nerves and blood vessels.
 Pulp plays a role in the formation of teeth during childhood as well as detecting temperature and pressure.